jon-mah/influenzaMarkov/README.md

 ## Goals and Motivations

+Our goal is to investigate the application of a discrete-time Markov process towards predicting Influenza evolution.

 ## Organization
 Subdirectories:

-*  `\Scripts\`: Contains the relevant scripts and pipeline.
+*  `\Scripts\`: Contains the relevant scripts and pipeline used for this analysis.

-*  `\Manuscript\`: Contains the relevant files pertaining to the project proposal and final paper.
+*  `\Manuscript\`: Contains the relevant files pertaining to the project proposal, presentation, and final paper.

 *  `\Data\`: Contains the data used in this analysis.

 ## Input data
-Input: An alignment of `.fasta` sequences.

-## Protocol
-In terms of protocol I was thinking:
-1. Sort given alignment in chronological order.
-2. Sample or explicitly calculate difference vector (with sites as indices) between consecutive sequences (i.e., A -> A, G, C, T etc…)
-3. Calculate probability matrix from difference vectors
-4. Markov chain for each site in the protein.
-Now we can iteratively "predict" evolution for each site at some future time!
-But probably not because evolution is messy.

-## Results and Conclusions

-## To-do
-*  The project
-*  Team-name / project name?

-## References
+This analysis is run on  `FASTA` sequences, which were all downloaded from the NCBI Influenza Virus Resource Database.